Benešov: Sights

 The most significant monument is the Konopiště Castle.
 It is the most visited tourist destination in Benešov District, with about 74,000 to 85,000 visitors annually.
 It was built in 1294 as a copy of French fortresses.
 Around 1500, it was modified to the late Gothic style, and in 1605 to the Renaissance style.
 After 1725, it was rebuilt in the Baroque style.
 For its value, it is protected as a national cultural monument.

 The Church of Saint Nicholas is the oldest preserved monument in Benešov.
 It was built in early Gothic style in the second half of the 13th century.
 After a fire in 1420, it was rebuilt in the Renaissance style in 1583, and later once again in the Baroque style.
 The church includes a Gothic bell from 1322, one of the oldest preserved bells in the Czech Republic.

 Another important religious monument is the former Piarist college with the Church of Saint Anne.
 They were built in the Baroque style in 1705–1706, according to the plans submitted by the Italian architect Giovanni Battista Alliprandi.

-The town centre with Masarykovo Square includes Baroque and Art Nouveau houses and the architecturally awarded building of the new town hall.
+The town centre with the square Masarykovo náměstí includes Baroque and Art Nouveau houses and the architecturally awarded building of the new town hall.